joeykrug/essays/ontopreds.md

 Moving on to Alice's third desideratum: predictions should be resolved as quickly and reliably as possible.

-Let's assume for a moment that there will be someone out (we'll see who in a second) who goes through the trouble of crawling the web, reading bits of news such as the hypothetical
+Let's assume for a moment that there will be someone out there (we'll see who in a second) who goes through the trouble of crawling the web, reading bits of news such as the hypothetical

 "On March 28, 2015 Siemens announced that it deploying Neo4J through a contract serviced by Neo Technology"